expo/expo/docs/pages/bare/hello-world.md

 Bare projects are initialized using [CocoaPods](https://cocoapods.org/), a dependency manager for iOS projects.

 - Run `npx pod-install` to link the native iOS packages using CocoaPods.
-- Run `npx react-native run-ios` to rebuild your project with the native code linked.
+- Run `expo run:ios` to rebuild your project with the native code linked.

 ### Android configuration

-You don't have to do anything, just run the project with `npx react-native run-android`.
+You don't have to do anything, just run the project with `expo run:android`.
 Once the app is built, press the "Open a web browser" button and watch the browser open.
 Success!
 Happy times.

 ## What now?